 Your Work Pumping Schedule & Unpaid Time

-In general, you would breastfeed your little one in the morning before you leave for work.
+Ideally, you will pump about every three hours when you are away from your baby.
+Remember, we discussed the relationship between breastfeeding and pumping earlier, so if someone gives your baby a bottle three times a day while away, you should be pumping three times.
+Everyone will be a little different with their pumping schedules.
+Generally, you would breastfeed your baby in the morning before leaving for work.
 Once you are at work, you would be pumping roughly around mid-morning, lunch, and mid-afternoon.
-Once you are back with your baby at the end of the workday, you would breastfeed them like normal.
-It shouldn’t be an issue to breastfeed as normal on the weekends or when you have days off.
-Remember, if you have an extra pumping session to build your stash, you need to be consistent with that seven days a week.
+Once you are back with your baby at the end of the workday, you will breastfeed them like normal.
+It shouldn’t be an issue to breastfeed as usual on the weekends or when you have days off.
+Remember, if you have an extra pumping session to keep building your stash, you must be consistent with that seven days a week.

-The United States requires companies to give you adequate time to pump.
-The caveat is they do not require time to be paid.
+The United States requires companies to give you adequate time to pump, although the caveat is that they do not require time to be paid.
 If you pump three times a day at work, one of these pumping sessions would probably be on your lunch break.
-By the time you return to work, you will have mastered eating a meal while holding and breastfeeding your baby, so eating lunch while pumping should be a breeze.
+When you return to work, you will have mastered eating a meal while holding and breastfeeding your baby, so eating lunch while pumping should be a breeze.

-Your employer may or may pay you for the time in the other one or two pumping sessions.
+Your employer may not pay you for the time in the other one or two pumping sessions.
 Some employers will not be concerned about whether you are on or off the clock.
 If you can use that time to relax, and do anything personal, take advantage of it.
-Pumping should only take between 10-20 minutes, but it adds up.
-If you are concerned about taking a pay cut to pump or working later to make up the time, try and find a way to get some work done while you pump.
+Although pumping should only take 10-20 minutes, if you are concerned about taking a pay cut to pump or working later to make up the time, try to find a way to get some work done while you pump.

-In your own private office, you could do anything you would normally do while at your desk.
-If you are somewhere else in the office, perhaps you can find something else work-related to do while you pump.
-You could catch up on reading some proposals or whatever would apply to your specific job.
+If you are in your own private office, you can do anything you usually do at a desk.
+If you are somewhere else in the office, you could find something else work-related to do while you pump, like catching up on reading some proposals or whatever would apply to your specific job.

-You could make phone calls while you pump, but you should know that breast pumps are noisy.
-If you are concerned about the noise, you could try putting the pump further away from you .
-The tubes that connect you to the pump should be pretty long, and perhaps you can even put the pump under your desk.
-You could even put a towel or blanket over the actual pump to muffle the noise.
+You could make phone calls while you pump, but you should know breast pumps are not the quietest little machines.
+If you need to be on the phone while you are pumping and are concerned about the noise, you could try putting the pump further away from you rather than right next to you.
+The tubes connecting you to the pump should be pretty long, and perhaps you can put the pump under your desk.
+You could even put a towel or blanket over the pump to muffle the noise.
 Get creative and find solutions to make this work for you.

 Breaking Down Your Pump Set Up

-After removing the flanges from your breasts, leave your pump running for a few minutes to get any extra condensation out of the tubes and pump.
+After removing the flanges from your breasts, leave your pump running for a few minutes to remove any extra condensation from the tubes and pump.
 You may want a tissue or wipe to remove any milk from where the flanges sat on your breasts.
-You can leave the pump running while disassembling and putting everything away or preparing to clean it.
+You can leave the pump running while disassembling, putting everything away, or preparing to clean it.

 Cleaning Your Pump & Parts

 Sterilizing and cleaning parts does not need to be cumbersome.
 One option is to put everything in a dishwasher.
 There are some baskets made for small parts that make washing pump parts in a dishwasher easy.
 The high temperature of the dishwasher will sterilize the parts.
 Many dishwashers also have a sterilize setting that you can activate when you run it.
-There are also microwavable bags that you can put everything in and microwave to sterilize.
-Not all parents sterilize everything between pumping or feedings.
-Many are comfortable with only washing parts or bottles with warm water and dish soap.
+There are also microwavable bags that you can put everything into and pop the bag in the microwave to sterilize all the parts.
+Not all parents sterilize everything between pumping or feedings and are comfortable washing parts or bottles with warm water and dish soap.

 Cleaning Pump Parts at Work

-You have options for cleaning and storing all of the pump parts in between pumping sessions at work.
-You could stick everything in a Ziploc bag and put it in the fridge in between pumping sessions.
-Then wash it all at the end of the day, either at work or at home.
+You have options for cleaning and storing all pump parts between pumping sessions at work.
+You could put everything in a Ziploc bag in the fridge between pumping sessions.
+Then wash it all at the end of the day, either at work or home.
 If you have a dishwasher at work, take advantage of it.
-If you find yourself washing parts in the community kitchen and feel uncomfortable about setting stuff on the counter to dry, see if you can find a spot at your desk to stash a small drying rack.
+If you find yourself washing parts in the community kitchen and feel uncomfortable setting stuff on the counter to air dry, see if you can find a spot at your desk to stash a small drying rack.
 You may be able to carve out a space for a small drying rack behind your printer or on a shelf.
 Then each time you clean your pump parts, put them there to air dry.

 Toting Supplies to and from Work

-You will probably be toting your pump and supplies to and from work and even from your desk to a different location to pump.
+You will probably be toting your pump and supplies to and from work or to a different location to pump during your workday.
 Any company that manufactures breast pumps makes bags, usually just a plain black tote bag, specifically for a breast pump and all the accessories.
-The bags explicitly made for this are handy and may be nice to have, but you could also use any bag to store everything and tote it around with you as long as everything fits.
+The bags explicitly made for this are handy and may be nice, but you could also use any bag to store everything and tote it around with you as long as everything fits.
 If you are using your insurance to buy a pump, it will cover the basic pumping unit and the accessories.
-It probably will not cover the product package with the tote bag, which can be pretty expensive.
+It probably will not cover the product package with the tote bag, which can be expensive.

-Coolers and ice packs specifically for breastmilk are also great, but you can go with a cheaper option not explicitly made for breast milk that should work just fine.
+Coolers and ice packs specifically for breast milk are also great, but you can choose a cheaper option not explicitly made for breast milk that should work fine.
 It can also be nice to have supplies that stay at work and do not need to go back and forth.
 It is all about finding solutions that work for you and fit within your budget.

-The guidelines for storing breastmilk for a healthy term baby is:
+The guidelines for storing breastmilk for a healthy term baby are:

 4-6 hours at room temperature